-Where do you see yourself in five years?
+Where do you see yourself in five?
 Ten?
 Twenty?
-Thirty?
+Thirty years?

 This question pops up everywhere from job interviews, relationships, to financial planning.
 Knowing where you’re going is not only seen as responsible, but it’s expected.
 So, we do everything in our power to create and maintain this ‘life plan,’ erasing as much uncertainty as possible along the way.